 Data from external sources is stored in dcom and model output is stored in com.
 The output folder of the com directory contains job stdout and stderr.
 Several forecast models produce model guess fields to be used as input for subsequent model runs.
 This spin-up data is stored in nwges.
-World Meteorological Organization (WMO) headed output products sent to the Telecommunication Operations Center (TOC) and onward to the Satellite Broadcast Network (SBN) are stored in pcom.
-Pcom data must be date-independent such that the data files are overwritten each day.
-Table 5 (below), Table 7, Table 8, and Table 9 (in Appendix B) show the structures of com, nwges, pcom and dcom directories, respectively.
+World Meteorological Organization (WMO) headed output products are placed in com under a wmo sub-directory.
+Table 5 (below), Table 7, Table 8, and Table 9 (in Appendix B) show the structures of com, nwges, and dcom directories, respectively.

-Table 5: Structure of /com directory
+Table 5: Structure of COMROOT directory

-Subdirectory Description NET /prod/ RUN.YYYYMMDD production model output for a day NET/test/RUN.YYYYMMDD test model output for a day NET/para/RUN.YYYYMMDD parallel model output for a day output/prod/YYYYMMDD production job stdout/stderror for a day output/test/YYYYMMDD test job stdout/stderror for a day output/para/YYYYMMDD parallel job stdout/stderror for a day output/transfer/YYYYMMDD transfer job stdout/stderror for a day nawips/envir/RUN.YYYYMMDD NAWIPS model output for a day logs log files
+Subdirectory Description NET/prod/RUN.YYYYMMDD production model output for a day NET/test/RUN.YYYYMMDD test model output for a day NET/para/RUN.YYYYMMDD parallel model output for a day output/prod/YYYYMMDD production job stdout/stderror for a day output/test/YYYYMMDD test job stdout/stderror for a day output/para/YYYYMMDD parallel job stdout/stderror for a day output/transfer/YYYYMMDD transfer job stdout/stderror for a day logs log files implementation.
+If a bug cannot be resolved, a comment must be added and approval received from the SPA team lead.